Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Thermodynamic constraints on far-from-equilibrium responses

+Recent illustrations of non-monotonic responses arising from rate modulation in models of transcriptional regulation are presented in Refs.~\citenum{mahdavi2024flexibility} and \citenum{martinez2025emergence}.
+These works adopt a common modeling framework, schematically shown in Figure~\ref{BiologicalExamples}A, in which gene regulation by transcription factor (TF) binding is described using a Markov jump process.
+In the parameters of Equation \ref{eqmarkovrate}, modulation of transition rates through TF binding appears as $\exp X_{ij}$ terms, reflecting changes in pseudo-first-order rate constants due to chemostatted TF concentrations $[\text{TF}]$.
+Because TF binding modifies two directed edges in the Markov graph, we have $M = N_\lambda = 2$ for such systems, and monotonicity of the response is therefore not guaranteed.

+In Ref.~\citenum{martinez2025emergence}, the emergence of non-monotonic dependence of a weighted network observable on TF concentration is attributed to the presence of multiple ``incoherent'' pathways by which TF binding influences the observable.
+In Appendix~\ref{App:Incoherence}, we show that the specific sources of incoherence identified in that work correspond to violations of the general coherence conditions given in Equations~\ref{eqmonorderinc} and \ref{eqmonorderdec}.
+The interpretation of the coherence conditions for this system is that the signs of the effects of TF on RNAP binding, RNAP unbinding, and RNAP-mediated transcription of DNA all work in the same direction to increase or decrease the transcription rate.

-In the next section, we utilize this monotonicity property to design and analyze control strategies for non-equilibrium systems.
-We argue how this fixed-sign property could have implications for the ability of non-equilibrium systems to track and adapt to environmental changes using simple local rules.
+In the next section, we use this monotonicity property to design and analyze control strategies for non-equilibrium systems.
+The fixed-sign structure of the response suggests that even systems with complex first-order transition networks can track environmental changes using simple local rules.